Steven Oleksy

-Steven Andrew Oleksy (born February 4, 1986) is an American former professional ice hockey defenseman.
+Steven Andrew Oleksy (born February 4, 1986) is an American professional ice hockey defenseman who currently plays for the Jacksonville Icemen of the ECHL.
 He played in the National Hockey League (NHL) with the Washington Capitals and Pittsburgh Penguins.

 Early life

 Oleksy was born in Chesterfield, Michigan.
 He attended L'Anse Creuse High School - North in Macomb Township, Michigan and graduated in 2004.
 He has one brother, Daniel, who played hockey at Oakland University in Michigan.
 During high school, Oleksy was a four-year letter winner at L'Anse Creuse High School-North.
 He played one year of NJCAA college baseball at Macomb Community College in Warren, Michigan.
-His jersey number was retired at L'Anse Creuse High School North on May 13, 2014.
+His jersey number was retired at L'Anse Creuse High School - North on May 13, 2014.

 Playing career

 Oleksy grew up playing hockey around the metro Detroit area.
 He played for the Troy Sting AA team, before moving on to play junior hockey in the Central States Hockey League with the Michigan Metro Jets.
 He then played in the NAHL with the Traverse City North Stars.
 Next, Oleksy earned a scholarship at Lake Superior State University in Sault Ste.
 Marie, Michigan where he played three seasons of NCAA Division I college hockey with the Lake Superior State Lakers men's ice hockey team.
 After graduating, he turned professional joining the Las Vegas Wranglers for two games at the end of their 2008–09 ECHL season.

 After starting the 2011–12 season with the Idaho Steelheads of the ECHL for a third season, Oleksy joined the Bridgeport Sound Tigers on loan before signing an extension for the remainder of the year on February 23, 2012.